seikur0/PGO-mapscan-opt/README.md

 ## Features
 * uses hexagon algorithm for normal scanning
-* after 3 hours of normal scanning, it saves a spawnpoint file and starts intelligent scan (iscan)
+* after maximally one hour of normal scanning, it saves a spawnpoint file and starts intelligent scan (iscan)
 * iscan = spawnpoints are scanned directly after spawn (no wasted scans and very efficient)
 * perfect recognition and support for all spawn point types for both the logging and the map
 * iscan uses much less workers